Veterans exposed to high PFAS levels have a 62% greater risk of developing esophageal cancer

 Esophageal irritation is the main risk factor for cancer, and it can occur as a result of smoking, gastroesophageal reflux disease, heartburn, but also exposure to toxic chemicals on military bases such as Camp Lejeune.

 Over 21,500 people develop esophageal cancer nationwide annually, most of whom are men.
 The lifetime risk of esophageal cancer is 1 in 125 in men and 1 in 417 in women.
 Some of the warning signs of esophageal cancer are:

 - persistent chest pain

 - frequent vomiting

-A 2022 study from Environmental Health Insights assessed the risk for 24 different cancers in residents of Merrimack, New Hampshire, who had been severely exposed to PFAS between 2005 and 2014.
-They found a higher risk of esophageal cancer, as well as other malignant diseases, in these individuals than the national average.
-These residents experienced a considerably higher risk of at least four types of cancer over 10 years.
-Merrimack is a community with documented PFAS contamination.
+A 2022 study from Environmental Health Insights assessed the risk for 24 different cancers in residents of Merrimack, New Hampshire, who had been exposed to high PFAS concentrations between 2005 and 2014.
+They found a higher risk of esophageal cancer and other malignant diseases in these individuals than the national average.

 Another recent study from the International Journal of Environmental Research and Public Health examined 36 patients with esophageal cancer.
 Most of the participants were men and smokers, but they had also been exposed to asbestos and solvents in occupational settings.
 Over 30% of the patients had a history of asbestos exposure, which is another known factor for esophageal cancer.
 Asbestos was also present at Camp Lejeune in various areas of the military base.
 The second most frequent type of exposure was to hydrocarbons and their derivatives.